postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 # Overriding methods

-In <xref: simple-override-method>, you have learned the basic technique to replace the implementation of a method by some code defined by the aspect.
+In <xref: simple-override-method>, you have learned the basic technique to replace the implementation of a method with some code defined by the aspect.
 You have achieved this thanks to the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class, aspect-oriented implementation of the [decorator design pattern](https://en.wikipedia.org/wiki/Decorator_pattern) for methods.

 In this article, we will assume that you have read  <xref: simple-override-method> and will expose more techniques related to overriding methods.

 ## Accessing the method details

 The details of the method being overridden are available from the template method on the <xref:Metalama.Framework.Aspects.IMetaTarget.Method?text=meta.Target.Method> property.
-This property gives you all information about the name, type, parameters and custom attributes of the method.
+This property gives you all information about the method's name, type, parameters, and custom attributes.
 For instance, the metadata of method parameters is exposed on `meta.Target.Method.Parameters`.

-To access the parameter _values_, you need to access <xref:Metalama.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters>.
+To access the parameter _values_, you must access <xref:Metalama.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters>.
 For instance:

 - `meta.Target.Parameters[0].Value` gives you the value of the first parameter,
 - `meta.Target.Parameters["a"].Value = 5` sets the `a` parameter to `5`.